fluree/docs.flur.ee/src/content/0.9.1/docs/transact/transact.md

 `status` | The status of the transactions.
 These map to HTML status codes, i.e. 200 is OK.
 `block-bytes` | The size of the block, in bytes.
 `timestamp` | A timestamp for the transaction.
-`flakes` | Flakes are the state change of the database, and is the block data itself.
+`flakes` | Flakes are the state change of the ledger, and is the block data itself.
 Each is a six-tuple of information including the entity-id, attribute-id, value, block-id, true/false for add/delete, and expiration of this piece of data in epoch-milliseconds (0 indicates it never expires).